oktadev/okta-ionic-auth-example/README.md

 # Ionic App with Okta Authentication

+## This is an old example.
+Please see [Ionic + Sign in with Apple and Google](https://developer.okta.com/blog/2020/09/21/ionic-apple-google-signin) for an updated version.

 This example shows how to create an Ionic application that uses Cordova's in-app browser to log in with Okta.

 Please read [Build an Ionic App with User Authentication](https://developer.okta.com/blog/2017/08/22/build-an-ionic-app-with-user-authentication) to see how this application was created.